×

 We asked people in Isla Taboga if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Isla Taboga in Panama, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or traditional settings, as it is considered disrespectful.
 Panamanians value punctuality, so try not to be late for appointments or social gatherings.
 Avoid discussing sensitive topics such as politics, religion, or personal finances, as these can be seen as intrusive or disrespectful.
 It's also considered rude to interrupt someone while they're speaking, so wait for your turn to talk.
 When dining, remember that it's customary to finish everything on your plate as a sign of appreciation for the meal.
 Also, tipping is expected in restaurants, so be sure to leave a tip of around 10-15% of your bill.
 Avoid pointing with your fingers, as this is considered rude.
 Instead, use your whole hand to gesture.
-Lastly, remember to greet people with a handshake and maintain eye contact, as this is seen as a sign of respect and sincerity," said one expat who made the move to Isla Taboga.
+Lastly, remember to greet people with a handshake and maintain eye contact, as this is seen as a sign of respect and sincerity," remarked one expat in Isla Taboga, Panama.

 About the Author